LesFerch/WinSetView/Manual.md

 WinSetView provides an easy way to set Windows File Explorer default folder views.
 For example, if you want Details view, with a particular selection of column headings enabled across all folders, then WinSetView will do that for you.
 WinSetView sets registry values, as discussed in various websites online, that Explorer will use to let you get the folder views set up just the way you want.
 It does NOT modify File Explorer or add any tasks or services.

-WinSetView is comprised of two main files: **WinSetView.hta** (HTML GUI with VBScript code) and **WinSetView.ps1** (PowerShell command line script) and numerous supporting files (see the Files section below for details).
-Double-click **WinSetView.hta** to open the GUI.
-When you click **Submit**, it will pass your choices as an INI file to WinSetView.ps1, which will make the registry changes and then restart Explorer.
+WinSetView is comprised of three main files: **WinSetView.exe** (Launcher), **WinSetView.hta** (HTML GUI with VBScript code), and **WinSetView.ps1** (PowerShell command line script) and numerous supporting files (see the Files section below for details).
+Double-click **WinSetView.exe** to start the app.
+You can also start the app by double-clicking WinSetView.hta, as long as HTA files are properly associated to MSHTA.exe.

+Clicking **Submit** passes your choices as an INI file to WinSetView.ps1 which will make the registry changes and then restart Explorer.

 Each option, and related Explorer background information, is detailed below, but if you just want to get to it, the interface is pretty much self-explanatory.
 For best results, close all open applications before running WinSetView.
 Open applications can prevent open/save dialog views from being updated.